Tom and Keri Expert Teacher's Lesson Notes

 Expert Pupil's Pages

-Invite the pupils to bounce to the tables, like bouncy balls.
+Invite the pupils to walk to the tables like a tortoise.

 Hand out the pupil's page for the unit.